Cholesterol

 Cholesterol – What to Do

-In part 1 of this article, I talked about the right tests to properly evaluate and diagnose cholesterol issues and the main causes of dyslipidemia.
-In the second part, I’ll talk about what to do to correct abnormal levels of blood lipids.
+In part 1 of this article, I discussed the importance of proper evaluation and diagnosis of cholesterol issues and explored the main causes of dyslipidemia.
+In part 2, we will delve into effective strategies for correcting abnormal levels of blood lipids.

 • Poor nutrition, with all the consequences